Here is my list of all-star foods to prevent and repair damage from environmental toxins:

 - Turmeric.
 This yellow curry spice (and it’s major ingredient, curcumin) is the superstar of the team.
 I’ve seen more studies into its health benefits than with any other herb or spice.
 If your family is going to learn to love one spice flavor, it’s hard to think of a better choice.

 This group is colorful and powerful.
 Protective effects of healthy foods add to and enhance each other.
-Any others on your list?
+Any others on your list of all-star foods?

 Liu RH.
 Health benefits of fruit and vegetables are from additive and synergistic combination of phytochemicals.
 Am J Clin Nutr.
 2003;78:S517–20.